Code-Institute-Submissions/user-centric-frontend-project/README.md

 There are two bugs that I could not fix with the navbar.

 - I could not change the color and font of the navbar in both small and big screens.
-- As the color and font of the navbar doesn't change, it does not appear 100% clear on small screens.
+- As the color and font of the navbar don't change, it does not appear 100% clear on small screens.

 ## Deployment